josephvalenti53/buzzline-04-valenti/README.md

 This project uses matplotlib and its animation capabilities for visualization.

-It generates three applications:
+It generates one application:

-1. A basic producer and consumer that exchange information via a dynamically updated file.
-2. A JSON producer and consumer that exchange information via a Kafka topic.
+1. A JSON producer and consumer that exchange information via a Kafka topic.

-All three applications produce live charts to illustrate the data.
+The application will illustrate from a file named data.simpsons.json which Simpsons character has the most memorable quotations that season by counting the character's message for that season.

 ## Task 1.
 Use Tools from Module 1 and 2